semirook/snaql/README.md

     # ORDER BY creation_date ASC
 ```

-Simple, without DB clients dependencies (use what you need), works in Python 2 and 3.
+Simple, without DB clients dependencies (use what you need).
 Try!